Shropshire Star

 They continued: “What is extremely disappointing, throughout the years that have passed, is Openreach displaying a total lack of empathy towards the family when attempting to address some of their shortcomings after Al’s death.
 That is inexcusable.

 “We make it perfectly clear that no financial penalty will afford us with any sense of justice here, particularly when considered against the financial buoyancy of Openreach.
 The fine imposed is inconsequential and does not diminish the pain, nor does it lessen the void that has been left since Al was taken away from us.
+We recognise that Openreach have now been forced to address some of their health and safety inadequacies, hopefully ensuring that no other family endures the pain and distress that has been caused by Al’s death."

 Sorry, we are not accepting comments on this article.